The Emerging Trends of Multi-Label Learning: New Applications

 \section{New Applications}

 During the past decade, multi-label classification has been successfully applied in various applications, such as protein function classification, music categorization and semantic scene classification.
-Recently, some new applications are emerging, which are summarized in Table \ref{TheapplicationsMLC}.
+Recently, some new applications in computer vision (CV), natural language processing (NLP) and data mining (DM) are emerging, which are summarized in the Supplementary Materials.
 This section will briefly review some of them.